deep-woods/2022-Docker/Docker with KodeKloud/03 Docker Image.md

 [[Top]](#top)

-Setting up an environment on a new machine is a tedious task. `Docker Image` can save us from having to repeat ourselves on tedious jobs.
+Setting up an environment on a new machine is a tedious task. 🐳`Docker Image` can save us from having to repeat ourselves on tedious jobs.

 **Process**